Editorial Standards > Editorial Policies

 ■ We will use drones to capture images in public areas only.

 ■ We will refrain from doing re-enactments of news events.
-Otherwise, we will identify posed or re-enacted photos and video, except when it is clearly posed (e.g., an award-winner holding up a trophy).
+Otherwise, we will identify posed or re-enacted photos and video, except when it is clearly posed (e.g., an award winner holding up a trophy).

 Advertising

 ■ We do not allow advertisers to have a say in the selection or content of stories and photos.
-We will consider requests about ad placement but are not obligated to position an ad in any particular location.
+We will consider requests for ad placement but are not obligated to position an ad in any particular location.

 ■ We require content provided by advertisers to have a different color type or background and a different font than our editorial content.
-We require that advertisements made to resemble news stories be accompanied by a clear statement that the article was prepared by the advertiser and did not involve our editorial staff.
+We require that advertisements that resemble news stories be accompanied by a clear statement that the article was prepared by the advertiser and did not involve our editorial staff.

 ■ Advertisements designed by The Current cannot be used in other print or online publications or on social media without the permission of The Current.